UN Rights Monitoring

 - offer an alternative to the government’s official report.

-- Detailed information on the different treaty bodies and the respective monitoring mechanism can be found below (by clicking on the treaty’s name).
+Detailed information on the different treaty bodies and the monitoring mechanism for each can be found below (by clicking on the treaty’s name):

 - International Covenant on Civil and Political Rights (ICCPR)